Moorfields Eye Hospital

 Moorfields Eye Hospital is a specialist National Health Service (NHS) eye hospital in Finsbury in the London Borough of Islington in London, England run by Moorfields Eye Hospital NHS Foundation Trust.
 Together with the UCL Institute of Ophthalmology, which is adjacent to the hospital, it is the oldest and largest centre for ophthalmic treatment, teaching and research in Europe.

 History

 Moorfields Eye Hospital was founded at Charterhouse Square in 1805 as the London Dispensary for curing diseases of the Eye and Ear, by John Cunningham Saunders, assisted by John Richard Farre.
+It moved to a purpose built building in Lower Moorfields in 1822.
+Two other institutions opened in London to treat eye conditions: the Royal Westminster Ophthalmic Hospital in 1816 and the Central London Ophthalmic Hospital in 1843.
+The hospital received its royal charter in 1837 but continued to be called Moorfields although its full name was the Royal London Ophthalmic Hospital.
+The hospital outgrew its site and moved to its present site in 1899.
+The Maud Arran Ward (named after the wife of the Earl of Arran) was decorated with nursery rhyme tiles manufactured by W.B.
+Simpson.

-It moved to a site on the former Moorfields in 1822, before moving to its present site in 1899, and became part of the National Health Service in 1948.
+The three ophthalmic hospitals amalgamated in 1947 to become Moorfields, Westminster and Central Eye Hospital.
+In 1948 it became part of the National Health Service.
 These anniversaries gave it the unique ability to celebrate a centenary in 1999 and a bicentenary in 2005.

 The new Richard Desmond Children's Eye Centre (RDCEC), was endowed by the publisher, Richard Desmond, and was opened by Queen Elizabeth II in February 2007.
 Its location is adjacent to the hospital's main City Road building.